Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

 public void changeColour() {
     Color myColor = myColorPicker.getValue();
 ```
-This allows for user to change all the screens colors including the `EndGame.java` screen.
+This allows for user to *change all the screens colors* including the `EndGame.java` screen.
 #### EndGame
 ```java
 primaryStage.close();
 ```
-This allows the user to logout of the stage.
+This allows the user to *logout* of the stage.
 ## Maintenance
 #### Main
 ```java
 Parent testRoot = FXMLLoader.load(getClass().getResource("Menu.fxml"));
 primaryStage.setTitle("2048 Game");
 ```
-This code is to allow the access to my Menu page and setting the title to "2048".
+This code is to allow the *user to access my Menu page* and setting the title to "2048".

-I moved the code from start method in `main.java` to my method in `MenuController.java` to make it more accessible.
-I only left the launch method in `main.java` as it should function more of an overview for the project and should not have any code for the menu n game scene itself.
+I moved the code from start method in `main.java` to my method in `MenuController.java` to make it more *accessible*.
+I only left the launch method in `main.java` as it should function more of an *overview for the project* and should not have any code for the menu n game scene itself.

-I removed the initialization of the variables in main as well.
+I removed the *initialization* of the variables in main as well.
 #### GameScene
 ```java
 if (key.getCode() == KeyCode.DOWN) {